 West & Wyatt was established in London in 1706.
-The firm had a sizeable trade in salted fish and held Royal appointments to George III, George IV and William IV.
+The firm had a sizable trade in salted fish and held Royal Warrants to supply George III, George IV and William IV.

-Under the name Crosse & Blackwell, the company gained a Royal Warrant from Queen Victoria in 1837.
-The following year there were 21 employees.
+Crosse & Blackwell received a Royal Warrant from Queen Victoria in 1837.
+The business grew to employ 21 people.
 The expanding business relocated from 11 King Street (now Shaftesbury Avenue) to 21 Soho Square in 1839.

-Crosse & Blackwell became the first company in the world to mass produce jam from 1841.
-Previously jams had been made by local confectioners and private households.
+Crosse & Blackwell became the first business in the world to mass produce jam from 1841.

-Crosse & Blackwell had capital of £26,000 in 1844.
-The firm had a particularly successful export trade, and produced 75 different sauces and pickles and 25 varieties of soup, as well as potted meats, jams and honey.
-At this stage these were luxury foods, not the commodity goods that preserves would later become.
+Crosse & Blackwell had a capital of £26,000 in 1844.
+The business had a particularly successful export trade, and produced 75 different sauces and pickles and 25 varieties of soup, as well as potted meats, jams and honey.
+Preserved foods were luxury items, aimed at the wealthy.

 Crosse & Blackwell opened the first large-scale salmon cannery in the world in Cork, Ireland, in 1849.

 Crosse & Blackwell was the leading preserved goods producer in the world by 1860.
-Nearly one million jars of pickles were produced every year.
+Nearly one million jars of pickles were produced every year, using over 100,000 gallons of vinegar.
 249 people were regularly employed, with hundreds more employed as seasonal workers.
-Over 100,000 gallons of vinegar was used every year.
 A contractor in East Ham employed 400 women to pick and prepare 12,000 bushels of onions every year.

 Crosse & Blackwell operated 38,000 square feet of factory and warehouse space in the Soho Square area by 1865.
-The firm employed nearly 400 people by 1867.
-The business was awarded warrants from Emperor Napoleon III of France and the King of Belgium in 1868.
+Nearly 400 people were employed.

 Continued expansion resulted in premises at Soho Square, Sutton Place, George Yard, Denmark Street, Stacey Street, Dean Street and Earl Street by 1868.